Ateneo–La Salle rivalry: UAAP

-Upon the departure of Norman Black, Dolreich "Bo" Perasol, a former member of the University of the Philippines men's basketball team and a seasoned Philippine Basketball Association head coach, was tapped by Ateneo as head coach of the Blue Eagles.
+Upon the departure of Norman Black, Dolreich "Bo" Perasol, a former member of the UP Fighting Maroons men's basketball team and a seasoned Philippine Basketball Association head coach, was tapped by Ateneo as head coach of the Blue Eagles.
 The entry of Perasol, who was rumored to be tapped as team consultant of the UP Fighting Maroons prior to his appointment as Ateneo head coach, also heralded the return of Manny Pangilinan as the Blue Eagles' main patron.
 Joining Ateneo men's basketball team was Filipino-American forward Chris Newsome.

 Over at La Salle, a series of reshuffles within and outside of the team resulted to the appointment of then assistant coach Juno Sauler as the head coach of the Green Archers.
-Joining the De La Salle Green Archers coaching staff prior to the start of the 2013–14 UAAP season was Allan Caidic, who took on the chores of shooting coach.
+Joining the De La Salle Green Archers coaching staff prior to the start of the 2013 season was Allan Caidic, who took on the chores of shooting coach.
 Filipino-American forwards Jason Perkins and Matthew Salem became a part of team roster, which had to adjust to the loss of resident players Yutien Andrada, Mac Tallo, Alfonzo Gotladera and Papot Paredes.
 For the first time since 2005, La Salle was able to sweep Ateneo during the elimination round.

 During their first round meeting at the Mall of Asia Arena on July 7, 2013, the Green Archers, banking on the heroics of combo guard Almond Vosotros and center Arnold Van Opstal, defeated the Blue Eagles, 82–73, resulting to Ateneo's third straight loss to start the season.
 The second round meeting, which was held at the Araneta Coliseum on September 1, 2013, was tightly contested by Ateneo and La Salle, with the Green Archers winning over the Blue Eagles, 66–64, after sophomore forward Jeron Teng sank a floater with only two seconds left in the shot clock.
 Toward the end of the second round Ateneo-La Salle game, Perasol was involved in a scuffle with JJ Atayde, an alumnus of La Salle, after the former got irked with the latter's heckling.
 The incident caused the UAAP Board to penalize Perasol with a one-game suspension and Atayde with a season-wide ban from watching games.